Adam Purpis

-Adam Purpis (Russian: Адам Пурпис; sometimes transliterated as "Purpiss"; born 14 March 1883), a Latvian, was a Soviet intelligence agent.
-Purpis sometimes travelled on a Honduras passport.
-In the late 1930s, he was head of a front company in Tientsin, the Far Eastern Fur Trading Company.
+Adam Purpis (Russian: Адам Пурпис; sometimes transliterated as "Purpiss"; born 14 March 1883), a Latvian, was an employee of Wostwag, or the Eastern Trading Company, which was used by Soviet military intelligence as a source of foreign currency and to provide cover for agents abroad.

-Arnold Deutsch, the NKVD agent who recruited Kim Philby and ran the Cambridge Four in the mid-1930s, was, at one stage, an assistant to Purpis (see here).
+In the late 1930s, Purpis, who sometimes travelled on a Honduras passport, served as the business head of a Wostwag subsidiary, the Far Eastern Fur Trading Company, in Tientsin.
+British intelligence suspected, but never proved, that he was himself a Soviet intelligence agent.